farkon00/binarian/README.md

 # Keywords
   ## Special keywords
-  ### set
+  ### var
-  Syntax : `set var_name value; set type var_name value`
+  Syntax = : `var var_name = value; var type = var_name value`

   This keyword uses to assign or change value of variables.
-Typeing is optional.
+Typing is optional.
 While type checking type may be figured out by value, if type isnt provided.

-  Value must be 1 or 0.
-  var_name writing without " or '.
   You can't use this keyword in expression.
-  Variable name can\`t be same as keyword.
+  Variable name can\`t be same as keyword or have brackets in them.

   Example :
   ```
-  set var1 1
+  var var1 = 1
-  set var2 1
+  var var2 = 1
   and var1 var2
   or 0 var1
   ```